srijan-paul/blog/11ty/gsoc.md

 ## Pallene<a name="pallene"></a>

 Pallene is a statically typed dialect of Lua that compiles down to C code.
-The C code that it generates however, makes calls to the Lua VM's C-API.
+For the most part, Pallene uses it's own internal APIs and libraries to do all the computation.
+Sometimes however, it makes calls to the Lua VM's C-API to communicate with the runtime.
 Due to this, it becomes possible to write Pallene code, compile it to C libraries and then import them in Lua with `require`.

 It is worth noting that Lua allows writing extension modules in C and then importing them from Lua.
 In fact, all of the language's standard library itself is actually written in C!
 This feature is facilitated via [dynamic loading](https://en.wikipedia.org/wiki/Dynamic_loading) of shared C libraries using [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) and it's windows/mac counterparts.